 “What?
 Oh, it was nothing.
 She said she thought I was flirting with some other girls.”

-“Why would she think that you were flirting?”
+“Why would she think you were flirting?”

 “I don’t know.
 She said someone told her to keep an eye on me.
 Probably one of her bitchy girlfriends.
 You know how girls are.”
-Detective Garza’s steely glare indicated that perhaps she did not know how girls are.
+Detective Garza’s steely glare showed that perhaps she did not know how girls are.

 “So you didn’t take her home?”